adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 This is the **Real** Progressive Enhancement.

+> &ldquo;I’ve always maintained that, given the choice between making something my problem, and making something the user’s problem, I’ll choose to make it my problem every time.&rdquo;
+> <br>&mdash; <cite>Jeremy Keith</cite>

 Explaining the intricacies of how to build a library like this really is out of scope for this article, and in anycase Peter Michaux does a far better job than I could ever do in *Cross-browser widgets*.

+That said, you need a slight mindshift in how to write Javascript for the general web, and at first this change might seem daunting &mdash; but it's actually a lot easier than trying to keep up and remember what different browsers do, what is and what is not modern, and what your polyfills are doing etc.

+Generally speaking a function, or group of functions (library), should be written once, and used by many.
+But like Jeremy we should choose to make this our problem.

 ## Citations